JoseBarreto1/flutter_credit_card_brazilian/README.md

 ## How to use
 Check out the **example** app in the [example](example) directory or the 'Example' tab on pub.dartlang.org for a more complete example.

-## Credit

-This package's animation is inspired from from this [Dribbble](https://dribbble.com/shots/2187649-Credit-card-Checkout-flow-AMEX) art.